DLLDN/DLLDN/Data Analysis Projects/AML Transaction Monitoring/README.md

 # Project Objective

 For this data analysis project, I have created fictional data tables of information relating to AML transaction monitoring for a fictional bank called XCVBVN Finance.
-The scenario is that AML and compliance professionals have come to the bank to improve the bank's AML functionality and screening of high risk customers, customer due diligence and uncovering any potential financial crime.
+The scenario is that AML and compliance professionals have come to the bank to improve the bank's AML functionality and screening of high risk customers, assessing of customer due diligence and uncovering any potential financial crime.

 # Data Tables